ScottEKendall/HomeAssistant/SnapMaker_U1/README.md

     b.
 "Mushroom"

     c.
-(Optional).
-"Advanced camera card"
+(Optional) "Advanced camera card"

 4. You will probably have to restart HA after you install these addons
-5. Go into Settings > Devices & Services and click on "Add integration in the lower right corner"
+5. Go into Settings > Devices & Services and click on "Add integration" in the lower right corner
 6. Search for moonraker and install it (following the instructions for the addon).  _NOTE: Your printer does NOT have to be in local LAN mode, it will work either way_
 7. Once Moonraker is installed, you should see:
 ![](./Moonraker%20Integration.png)